nedix/s3-nfs-docker/README.md

 # s3-nfs-docker

-Mount an S3 bucket as an NFS filesystem, which can be used as a Docker or Docker Compose volume.
+Mount an S3 bucket as an NFS filesystem that can be used as a Docker or Docker Compose volume.

 ## Usage